 7. Transfer of data outside the UK

 7.1 In the vast majority of cases, it will not be necessary for us to transfer your data outside of the EEA, either directly or indirectly.
+However, sometimes it may be necessary, and where it is, we will ensure that necessary additional protective measures are in place.

 7.2 If you wish to apply for one of our employer partners’ advertised roles in another jurisdiction, subject to our initial screening, we will pass information about you to the employer’s office in the local jurisdiction where the role is advertised or will be carried out.
 This will include information about the adjustments you need, but will not include information about your disability.
 We will ask for your explicit consent for any transfer outside the EEA, either by us directly, or indirectly by one of our UK partners.